How to Become an OB/GYN Nurse

 Working as an OB/GYN Nurse

-OB/GYN nurse salaries are lower than other RN specialties, partly because so many nurses want to work in this specialty.
-According to Payscale data from September 2021, most OB/GYN nurses earn between $57,000 and $99,000 annually.
-The median annual salary is $64,000.
-By comparison, the median RN salary is $68,000, as Payscale data from June 2022.
+OB/GYN nurse salaries are lower than in other RN specialties, partly because many nurses want to work in this specialty.
+The average OB/GYN nurse salary is $83,242 per year, according to ZipRecruiter.
+The average RN salary is slightly higher at $87,86 per year.

-Frequently Asked Questions About Becoming a OB/GYN Nurse
+Frequently Asked Questions About Becoming an OB/GYN Nurse

-Becoming an OB/GYN nurse takes at least two years to earn an ADN degree and an RN license.
-You can also earn a four-year BSN, which is a more valuable degree if you plan to work in a higher-level role or proceed to an MSN program.
+To become an OB/GYN nurse, you must earn an ADN degree and an RN license, which takes at least two years.
+However, you can also earn a four-year BSN, which is more valuable in the long term if you plan to work in a higher-level role or proceed to an MSN program.